7 Differences Between Turkey and Russia

 1. Attitude towards women

-Women in Turkey are treated with respect as every is considered a potential mother which is very valuable.
+Women in Turkey are treated with respect as every woman is considered a potential mother which is very valuable.
 It is hard to state facts proving this but from the general attitude during the everyday experiences, one can understand.
 An example can be in a stranger giving up his seat for a woman with kids on a metro.
 Where there is an empty seat in public transport, standing men will usually offer this seat to a female before taking it.
-In cases of rape, the is generally willing to protect the victim where the incidence is reported.
+In cases of rape, the police is generally willing to protect the victim where the incidence is reported.
 The abuser can be seriously injured or even killed in prison due to such acts.

 Russian men are always proudly lamenting how beautiful the Russian women are, but when it comes to occupying that empty seat on public transport, the men will gladly occupy it.
 Reason being, they are both equal before the law hence no need for the exception.
-In case a woman reports a sexual crime against her, most people are quick to blame or even humiliate her with the being first in line.
+In case a woman reports a sexual crime against her, most people are quick to blame or even humiliate her with the police being first in line.

 1. Attitude towards children